The burning question: me or the pros?

-Even with the online website builders like Wix, Weebly, or Squarespace, creating a website takes a lot of one of life’s most valuable commodities – time.
+Even with online website builders like Wix, Weebly, or Squarespace, creating a website takes a lot of one of life’s most valuable commodities – time.
 Plus, some of the features these drag-and-drop type website services offer are pretty limited.
 That’s not to say do-it-yourself website builders aren’t handy.
 They’re an excellent option for folks with low budgets or who need an online presence in a hurry.

 On the other hand, professional web designers are tuned in to all the latest trends, can help you easily track analytics data, and know how to make Google happy.
 An experienced web designer will typically register your domain and host your website for you and can create something completely custom and user-friendly.